Level: Intermediate (Level 2)Awarding Body: Edexcel

 The ICT Department staff have over 40 years teaching experience collectively.
 Academic qualifications include B Eng in Electronic Engineering and an MSC in Engineering, a masters in Information Systems and a BA in IT and Education.

-Industrial experience includes Research and Development at BT, working for Natwest and network management in a large community library.
+All the staff are highly qualified with both teaching and industry experience including Research and Development at BT, working for NatWest and network management in a large community library.

 What do students say about the course?